Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 An authorised person is a person listed in the Oaths and Declarations Act 1957 as able to take declarations.
 This person could be a:

 For applications based on a rural residential address or attendance at a rural school(s) the University classifies rural as per the Geographic Classification for Health (GCH).
-For the purposes of this policy, applicants will be eligible if the address or school(s) on which the rural sub-category application is based on, is classified within Rural 1–3.
+For the purposes of this policy, applicants will be eligible if the address or school(s) on which the rural equity group application is based on, is classified within Rural 1–3.

 Using the map image in the link below, you can undertake an informal check of the classification of the residential area provided in your application.